anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Please note that the Placement-API must have been installed and configured prior to nova compute starts.

 #### 4.3.1.7 Ironic
 Ironic is the bare metal provisioning service.
-Ironic depends on all above components and is deployed after.
+Ironic depends on all above components and is deployed after them.
 Ironic has services running on the control nodes and the compute nodes:
 -	Ironic API
 -	ironic-conductor which executes operation on bare metal nodes

 Note: This is an optional service.
 As Ironic is currently not invoked directly (only invoked through other services such as Nova) hence its APIs will not be specified.

 #### 4.3.1.8 Heat
-Heat is the orchestration service using template to provision cloud resources, Heat integrates with all OpenStack services.
+Heat is the orchestration service using templates to provision cloud resources, Heat integrates with all OpenStack services.
 Heat has services running on the control nodes and no services running on the compute nodes:
 -	heat-api
 -	heat-cfn-api
 -	heat-engine